 Section 1.
-The following words as used in this chapter, unless the context otherwise requires, shall have the following meanings:—
+As used in this chapter, the following words shall, unless the context clearly requires otherwise, have the following meanings:?

-“Electronic branch”, an electronic device, other than a telephone operated by a consumer, through which a consumer may initiate an electronic fund transfer.
+''Electronic branch'', an electronic device, other than a telephone operated by a consumer, through which a consumer may initiate an electronic fund transfer.
 Such term includes, but is not limited to automated teller machines and cash dispensing machines.
-Such term does not include a teller machine or similar device located on the premises of and operated solely by an employee of a financial institution or a point-of-sale terminal as hereinafter defined.
-An electronic branch shall not be considered a branch in chapters one hundred and sixty-eight, one hundred and seventy, one hundred and seventy-one, one hundred and seventy-two and one hundred and seventy-two A.
+Such term shall not include a teller machine or similar device located on the premises of and operated solely by an employee of a financial institution or a point-of-sale terminal.

-(a) check guarantee or authorization service which does not directly result in a debit or credit to a consumer’s account.
+(a) a check guarantee or authorization service which does not directly result in a debit or credit to a consumer's account;

-(d) any transfer under an agreement between a consumer and a financial institution which provides that the institution will initiate individual transfers without a specific request from the consumer, (1) between a consumer’s accounts within the financial institution, such as a transfer from a checking account to a savings account; (2) into a consumer’s account by the financial institution, such as the crediting of interest to a savings account, provided that the financial institution shall be subject to clause (2) of section seven and sections twenty and twenty-one; or (3) from a consumer’s account to an account of the financial institution, such as a loan payment, provided that the financial institution shall be subject to clause (1) of section seven and sections twenty and twenty-one.
+(d) any transfer under an agreement between a consumer and a financial institution which provides that the institution will initiate individual transfers without a specific request from the consumer (1) between a consumer's accounts within the financial institution, such as a transfer from a checking account to a savings account, (2) into a consumer's account by the financial institution, such as the crediting of interest to a savings account; provided that the financial institution shall be subject to clause (2) of section 7 and sections 20 and 21 or (3) from a consumer's account to an account of the financial institution, such as a loan payment; provided that the financial institution shall be subject to clause (1) of section 7 and sections 20 and 21; or

 (e) any transfer of funds which is initiated by a telephone conversation between a consumer and an officer or employee of a financial institution which is not pursuant to a prearranged plan and under which periodic or recurring transfers are not contemplated.